icyJoseph/state-with-deps/README.md

 joe.access.get("foo"); // true
 ```

-Using a `getter` we can gain knowledge of whether or not a property is being consumed, and store that in look up table.
+Using a `getter` we can gain knowledge of whether or not a property is being consumed, and store that in a look up table.

 Then when processing a state update, we see which parts of the state have changed, and if any of those are in the look up table, we let a render happen.